-Who should not take Pravachol?Do not take Pravachol if you are sensitive or have ever had an allergic reaction to it.
+Who should not take this medication?Do not take Pravachol if you are allergic to it or any of its ingredients.

 Do not take Pravachol if you have liver disease.

-What is the usual dosage?The information below is based on the dosage guidelines your doctor uses.
-Depending on your condition and medical history, your doctor may prescribe a different regimen.
-Do not change the dosage or stop taking your medication without your doctor's approval.
+What is the usual dosage?The information below is based on the dosage guidelines your healthcare provider uses.
+Depending on your condition and medical history, your healthcare provider may prescribe a different regimen.
+Do not change the dosage or stop taking your medication without your healthcare provider's approval.

-Children 14 to 18 years: The recommended starting dose is 40 mg once a day.
-Doses >40 mg have not been studied in this age group.
+Adolescents 14-18 years: The recommended dose is 40 mg once a day.

-Children 8 to 13 years: The recommended starting dose is 20 mg once a day.
-Doses >20 mg have not been studied in this age group.
+Children 8-13 years: The recommended dose is 20 mg once a day.

-What should I avoid while taking Pravachol?Avoid drinking alcohol while you are taking Pravachol.
+What should I avoid while taking this medication?Do not become pregnant or breastfeed while you are taking Pravachol.

-What are possible food and drug interactions associated with Pravachol?If Pravachol is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
-It is especially important to check with your doctor before combining Pravachol with the following: cholestyramine, cimetidine, colestipol, diltiazem, cyclosporine, erythromycin, gemfibrozil, itraconazole, or niacin.
+What are the possible food and drug interactions associated with this medication?If Pravachol is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
+It is especially important to check with your healthcare provider before combining Pravachol with the following: alcohol, cholesterol-lowering medicines known as fibrates (such as fenofibrate or gemfibrozil), cimetidine, clarithromycin, colchicine, cyclosporine, erythromycin, ketoconazole, niacin, or spironolactone.

-What should I do if I miss a dose of Pravachol?If you miss a dose of Pravachol, take the missed dose as soon as you remember it.
+What should I do if I miss a dose of this medication?If you miss a dose of Pravachol, take it as soon as you remember.
 However, if it is almost time for your next dose, skip the one you missed and return to your regular dosing schedule.
 Do not take two doses at once.

-How should I store Pravachol?Store at room temperature away from moisture, light, and heat.
+How should I store this medication?Store at room temperature.
+Protect from moisture and light.